kevinpapst/AdminLTEBundle/UPGRADING.md

 ## From v3 to v4 (unreleased)

+Read the changelogs at https://github.com/kevinpapst/AdminLTEBundle/releases

 Removed all Controller: already replaced with Twig functions for performance reasons in v3.
 Templates will be now included directly.
 Check that overwritten templates/partials in your project still work (see `templates/bundles/AdminLTEBundle/`).

 Made public API stricter by adding typehints and adding the final keyword to several classes.

+Inlined some FOSUserBundle translations, to reduce coupling (check your self-registration and password-reset screens).

 ## From v2 to v3